-Teach your kids to give without abandon.
+Teach your kids to give with abandon.
 These Random Acts of Kindness printables will make it easy.
 They’re the perfect cure for selfish kids and entitlement attitudes.

 It was a rather ordinary day in 2010.
 Light rain fell on the windshield as we drove home from our weekly Bible study.
 Our car pulled up to the stop sign and she stole our hearts.
 A precious lady standing there in the rain.
 Her bleeding sign echoed her bleeding heart.
 The sign pleaded for food for her “gran-babies” and my daughter couldn’t look away.
 “Mom, we HAVE to give her some money for her grandkids.”